kuliashvili/Yulo-Portfolio/README.md

 ## Contributing

-Contributions to Yulo-Portfolio are welcome!
-If you find any bugs, have suggestions for improvements, or would like to add new features, please feel free to open an issue or submit a pull request.
+<h2>Contributions to Yulo-Portfolio are welcome!
+If you find any bugs, have suggestions for improvements, or would like to add new features, please feel free to open an issue or submit a pull request</h2>